JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 ![alt text](/blog_img/crypto/defi/fluid-gas-transactio.png)

-I got 34.684249 `fUSDT` mapped to it, in theory to a ~7% interest:
+I got 34.684249 `fUSDT` mapped to it, in theory to a ~7% interest: *compared with the 2% you get on USD on xtb and the ~4% the FED stablishes*

 ![alt text](/blog_img/crypto/defi/usdt-apy.png)